 Non-Conducting Participation Options (June 14-25, 1:30-5:30 PM CDT)

 Participants attending in-person events should understand in good faith that it will likely be necessary for us to employ mitigation measures as dictated by the university.
-We are currently abiding by 9-foot social distancing, masking (performers included, with double-layer overlaid slitted masks for mouthpieces), and MERV filtration bell covering.
+We are currently abiding by 9-foot social distancing, masking is not required but allowed for anyone who wishes to wear one, and MERV filtration bell covering.
 You may see examples of our measures via photos and videos on our social media.
 Per UNT, all participants of commuter programs longer than one week that allow for social distancing and face coverings for the duration of the program must have a negative COVID test within 72 hours of the first day of the program.

 Public school educators are especially encouraged to attend the Conductors Collegium.
 In conjunction with the UNT Professional Development Institute, our faculty are equipped to approve continuing education credit for each hour of participation.
 Individuals attending select rounds of the Collegium may receive a prorated allotment based on instructional hours completed.
 Our workshop conforms to the SBEC standard for continuing education credits toward re-certification and we offer this service at no additional fee to participants.